RaZeR-RBI/ignis/README.md

 decoupling the game logic from the entities and allowing a wide range of behaviors to be combined easily. **Entities** are represented as simple types (like **int**) and carry zero overhead.

-This library provides a simple and fast implementation for such a pattern.
+This library provides a simple, fast and NativeAOT-friendly implementation for such a pattern.

 [Interested?
 Read more about ECS](https://en.wikipedia.org/wiki/Entity_component_system)